Learn how to make an improvised camping lantern in this straightforward guide, so you don’t get caught in the wild without a light!

 - Small glass bottle (syrup or soy sauce)

-* Small cup or container (to pour fuel from)
+- Small cup or container (to pour fuel from)

-* A small funnel
+- A small funnel

-* Aluminum can
+- Aluminum can

-* Cotton t-shirt
+- Cotton t-shirt

 Next, take an aluminum soda can and using your scissors, remove the top and bottom portions.
 You can cut using the part where the flat area meets the tapered portion as a guide.

 Trim the ends by cutting off only enough to remove any jagged edges.
 This is what you should have left.

-Cut the rectangular piece in half.
-You will only need one piece for the syrup-sized lantern.
+Now, cut the rectangular piece in half since you will only need one piece for the syrup-sized lantern.
 This will give you an extra piece to make two.

-This is the approximate size for the syrup-sized lantern, 2.75″ X 2.75″.
-Once you have this, set it aside for just a moment.
+Once you’ve completed this, set it aside for just a moment.

-Cut a section of cotton t-shirt out, approximately 5.5″ X 6″.
+Next, we cut a section of cotton t-shirt out, approximately 5.5″ X 6″.
+Now, take your section of the t-shirt and roll it up tightly.

-Place the rolled-up section of t-shirt and place it on the piece of aluminum at one end.

-The t-shirt should stick out a ¼” on one end.
-You’ll need to roll it as tightly as possible.
+The t-shirt should stick out a quarter inch-sized on one end.
+You’ll need to roll it as tightly as possible though.